-Design Feature Points Exterior walls are at least 50% durable material (brick, stone, or cement 1 board) Includes LED lighting 1 Roofing system has at least a 30-year warranty (must provide supporting 1 documentation from the manufacturer to qualify) Porch with a minimum of 48 square feet with a roof that is permanently 1 attached to the residence Deck or patio with a minimum of 64 square feet that is made of wood or 1 other approved materials
+Design Feature Points Exterior walls are at least 50% durable material (brick, stone, or cement 1 board) Includes LED lighting 1 Roofing system has at least a 30-year warranty (must provide supporting 1 documentation from the manufacturer to qualify) Covered Porch at the front entrance 1 Deck or patio with a minimum of 64 square feet that is made of wood or 1 other approved materials Framing consists of 2" X 6" studs to allow for higher R-Value insulation in 1 walls Garage that is made of approved materials, has a roof, is enclosed on all 1 sides and has at least one door for vehicle access Crawl space or basement 1

-Framing consists of 2" X 6" studs to allow for higher R-Value insulation in walls 1 Garage with a minimum of 200 square feet that is made of approved materials, has a roof, is enclosed on all sides and has at least one door for vehicle access 1 Crawl space or basement 1 Security system 1 Carport with a minimum of 200 square feet that is made of approved materials, has a roof, and is open on at least two sides 1 Attached or unattached storage space measuring at least 5' x 6' (not a mechanical closet) 1 Playground 1 Community room 1
+Exterior security system (e.g. cameras monitoring building exterior and lighting that provides coverage of the entire property) 1 Interior security system (e.g. each unit is provided with an alarm on entry doors or a doorbell monitoring system) 1 Carport with a minimum of 200 square feet that is made of approved materials, has a roof, and is open on at least two sides 1 Attached or unattached storage space measuring at least 5' x 6' (not a mechanical closet) 1 ALL entrances are no-step entrances 1 Intercom 1 Play areas designed in accordance with ADA Guidelines Community room 1